Therapy for IVF, Fertility Issues, Miscarriage & Infertility. Specialist Support for Women. Online, UK Wide.

 Counselling & Psychotherapy

-I support women through every stage of fertility and loss - from struggling to conceive, natural conception, and miscarriage, to IVF, IUI, ICSI, and donor conception.
+I support women through every stage of fertility, infertility and loss - from struggling to conceive, natural conception, and miscarriage, to IVF, IUI, ICSI, and donor conception.
 I also work with women navigating pregnancy after loss, secondary infertility, surrogacy, deciding whether to stop treatment, and coming to terms with a life without children.

-I know that reaching out for therapy can feel overwhelming when you’re navigating miscarriage, fertility struggles, or infertility.
+I know that reaching out for therapy can feel overwhelming when you’re navigating miscarriage, fertility struggles, IVF, or infertility.
 My aim is to give you a clear sense of who I am and how I work, so you can decide whether I’m the right therapist for you.

 I offer online counselling across London - including Walthamstow, Woodford, Highams Park and Buckhurst Hill - as well as supporting clients UK‑wide.